-- explore potential barriers to student learning in the arts, and key strategies to overcome those barriers
+- explored potential barriers to student learning in the arts, and key strategies to overcome those barriers

-- engage in collaborative creation of lessons and activities that help students (and you!) develop positive disciplinary identities
+- engaged in collaborative creation of lessons and activities that help students (and teachers) develop positive disciplinary identities

-- acquire tools and techniques that will encourage students to see themselves as capable and competent thinkers, learners, and makers of art
+- acquired tools and techniques that would encourage students to see themselves as capable and competent thinkers, learners, and makers of art

 November 8, 2019 | Chicago Cultural Center | 8:30am–12:30pm

-- explore ways to activate and increase student voice and choice in your arts curriculum
+- explored ways to activate and increase student voice and choice in their arts curriculum

-- understand the design-thinking process and how it can be used to engage and empower students
+- understood the design-thinking process and how it can be used to engage and empower students

-- use a design thinking model to research and prototype tools and/or techniques that will help your students develop into more independent, motivated learners, thinkers, and makers
+- used a design thinking model to research and prototype tools and/or techniques that would help students develop into more independent, motivated learners, thinkers, and makers